Skip to main content

 Issue:

-Whether to approve on first reading, and forward to second reading, the Ordinance amending Olympia Municipal Code Chapters 10.16, 10.20 and 4.60 relating to Parking.
+Whether to approve on second reading, the Ordinance amending Olympia Municipal Code Chapters 10.16, 10.20 and 4.60 relating to Parking.

 Staff Contact: